haris137/Movie_Vault/README.md

 # MovieVault

-In this project you can search for movies using search bar and mark it as favourite, it would be like you are creating a watch list nad view the list in **Favourites** page.
+In this project you can search for movies using search bar and mark it as favourite, it would be like you are creating a watch list and you can view the list in **Favourites** page.

-**Plotubot** an ai bot to help you know the plot of the movie you are trying to save.
+**Plotubot** an AI bot made using Gemini API is also added to search for the plot of the movie you are trying to save.